-- a.
-The most parking-intensive use made of the first 100% FAR, or - b.
-2.86 parking credits per 1,000 sf..
+b.
+The most parking-intensive use made of the first 100% FAR

-Beyond that the shared parking ratios apply.
+Beyond 100% FAR the shared parking ratios apply.

-If an EPD Member changes to a more intensive use (e.g., retail to restaurant) then they are required to provide parking for that more intensive use.
+If an EPD Member changes to a more intensive use (e.g., retail to restaurant) they should be required to provide parking for that more intensive use.